Types of Water Contaminants & How to Make Water Safe

 CONS

-• Low dosage may not effectively inactivate some viruses, spores, and cysts.
+• Low dosage units may not effectively inactivate some viruses, spores, and cysts.
 If you are going to invest in this method, be sure to get the high dosage unit.

 • May not be suitable for emergencies or survival needs unless the use of a generator is factored in.